mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 another low-cardinality field.
 In principal it would be great to intern age, but it can't be done, as Java's `Integer` lacks this functionality[^1].
 There is no intern method on Integer to invoke.
 The final field, *Name*, is obviously the opposite of low-cardinality.
-Names are unique or at least unique enough, that interning names would waste memory or even cause leaks (remember - pool is forever).
+Names are unique or at least unique enough, that interning names would waste memory or even cause leaks.
+Remember - intern pool is forever!

-Imagine processing millions of rows in a that loop (a nightly batch job, for example).
+Imagine processing millions of rows in a loop like that.
+It is common nigh batch job, for example.
-In order to save memory, a reasonable change would be to intern the gender:
+In order to save memory, a reasonable change would be to intern the gender of user:

 {% highlight java linenos %}
 String gender = rs.getString("gender").intern();